akshit250/Build-Library-Management-System-Python-PyQt5/README.md

 - DO I NEED TO KNOW PYTHON TO TAKE THIS COURSE?
     - simple python basics!  it's a good idea to learn Python if you want to use PyQt5.
 But you don't have to know advanced Python to take this course.
 I'll walk you through everything you need to know.
-      Building desktop applications with PyQt5 is very easy , and the course will make it very fun
+      Building desktop applications with PyQt5 is very easy , and the course will make it very fun.

--What you’ll learn
+-What you’ll learn :-
     - Installing Python
     - Installing PyQt5
     - Installing MySQL Server